MariusVanDerWijden/FuzzyVM/README.md

 # Build the binary
 go build
 # Create the fuzz-test generator as follows:
-./FuzzyVM --build
+./FuzzyVM build
 # Run the fuzzer
-./FuzzyVM
+./FuzzyVM run
 ```

-If the fuzzer breaks (or you shut it down) it might leave test cases laying around.
-You can execute the test cases with `./FuzzyVM --exec`.
+# Corpus
 It makes sense to create an initial corpus in order to improve the efficiency of the fuzzer.
-You can generate corpus elements with `./FuzzyVM --corpus N`.
+You can generate corpus elements with `./FuzzyVM corpus --count N`, which will generate `N` corpus elements.

-## Config

-FuzzyVM has to be configured to know which EVMs it should use.
+You might create corpus that is to big, you can minimize your corpus with `./FuzzyVM minCorpus`.

+# Bench
-You can specify the paths to the EVMs in a config file.
+You can run a benchmark with `./FuzzyVM bench`.
-An example for the config file can be found in `config_example.toml`, just rename it to `config.toml` and fill in with your EVM paths.